mak3r-cyber/healthcare-iomt-risk/README.md

 This project provides an **EBIOS Risk Manager Light** methodology tailored for small and medium-sized healthcare organizations (medical offices, clinics, laboratories) that do not have a dedicated Information Security Officer (ISO).

-**Developed as part of:**
-- RNCP Certification 36924 Level 7 "Cybersecurity and IT Security Expert"
-- Master's Degree in Cybersecurity
-- Academic project with real professional application

 ### Objectives

 - Identify and assess priority cybersecurity risks in healthcare